Manor Field Infant School Curriculum 2023-2024

 The use of formative and summative assessment, which are used to inform teaching, enables pupils’ progress through the curriculum to be captured.
 This also informs teaching teams on how projects can be refined and adapted to meet pupil needs.
 Teachers use this wealth of assessment to determine if pupils meet age related expectations across the curriculum.

 We review our curriculum regularly and use our July INSET day to reflect and refine our strategic vision, year group action plans and review the year group overviews.

 We use a book banding system which draws on a variety of reading schemes and real life texts to enrich our pupils reading experiences at home and at school.

-Our Foundation Stage Pupils (Year R) follow the statutory framework for the Early Years Foundation Stage.
+Our Foundation Stage Pupils follow the Early Years Foundation Stage Framework